jieliu6/cv/content/authors/hh-shang/_index.md

 ---
 # Display name
-name: Yiqun Wang
+name: Haohong Shang

 # Username (this should match the folder name)
 authors:
-- yq-wang
+- hh-shang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Candidate<br />DCMB
+role: ML Engineer<br/>Master student<br />EECS

 # Organizations/Affiliations
 organizations: